Starring: Breanne TeBoekhorst, Ryan Barrett and Jennifer De Lucia

 In Canada, about eight percent of all homicide incidents are murder-suicides.
 Ninety percent of murder-suicides are family-related.

-After a grueling opening involving a tortured girl forced to walk through a forest blindfolded amd then fight for her life against another victim, we then follow siblings Brad and Lisa Carpenter, along with two of their friends Will and Vanessa, on the road for an annual gathering and camping out in the middle of the woods as night falls.
-It's a little slow as a start, concentrating more on their issues as a family and a group, but it will all descend into madness when morning comes as a group of masked assailants took a gander on their camp and starts torturing them, seemingly picking off the weak and saving the best for a fate far sinister than death.
+After a grueling opening involving a tortured girl forced to walk through a forest blindfolded and then fighting for her life against another victim, we then follow siblings Brad and Lisa Carpenter and their friends Will and Vanessa, on the road for an annual gathering and camping out in the middle of the woods as night falls.
+It's a slow start, concentrating more on their issues as a family and a group, but it will all descend into madness when morning comes and a gang of masked assailants took a menacing interest on their camp and starts torturing them, seemingly picking off the weak and saving the best for a fate far sinister than death.

-Back in the olden days of 70s and 80s horror, Canada is often the hot spot for slasher flicks with classics like Black Christmas and My Bloody valentine hailing all the way from there.
-If it's not American, or Italian, it's definitely Canadian and it's refreshing to see the country still have some punch left.
+Back in the olden days of 70s and 80s horror, Canada is often the hot spot for slasher flicks with classics like Black Christmas (1974) and My Bloody Valentine (1981) hailing all the way from there.
+If it's not American or Italian, it's definitely Canadian and it's refreshing to see the country still have some punch left.

-As an indie film, If a Tree Falls has a few flaws in script and pacing; the opening half is far from my taste of a conversation yet it's mature enough to keep the film's serious feel at its best, despite having a B-Movie look.
-Character development among the cast can get uneven as while the Carpenters silings had a half-way decent persona, their friends felt more like meat to me with their questionable characteristics.
+As an indie film, If a Tree Falls has a few flaws in script and pacing; the first half is far from my taste of a conversation yet it's mature enough to keep the film's serious feel at its best, despite having a B-Movie look.
+Character development among the cast can get uneven as while the Carpenter siblings have a half-way decent persona, their friends felt more like meat to me with their questionable characteristics.

 1 male killed offscreen